Quantum Entanglement: Physics at its “Spookiest?”

 Returning to the mid-1900s, given that this negation of predetermination sustained entanglement’s validity, Einstein launched his own first attack towards the theory.
 He suggested that opposed to having their spins predetermined, the photons must have been formed with some hidden information within them, information inaccessible to us, that ‘programmed’ them to display certain spins when tested under certain orientations.

 For decades, this was accepted by many scientists as an indicator of information that we were unable to know, hidden secrets within the photons that resulted in the perceived entanglement.
-It was only in the 1960s that this hidden-information theory posited by Einstein was tested, challenged and ultimately, disproved.
+It was only in the 1960s that this hidden-information theory posited by Einstein was tested, challenged, and ultimately, disproved.

 The four diagrams above depict the probabilities of obtaining SPIN UP and SPIN DOWN measurements for different orientations of the measurement detectors (identified by the direction of the arrows).